 What About Cider Vinegar?

-For better (or worse, in some cases), the Harvard Chan School says that vinegar traces its roots back to 5000 BCE, as a cooking ingredient, medicine and preservative used in ancient Babylon.
+Vinegar traces its roots back to 5000 BCE, as a cooking ingredient, medicine and preservative used in ancient Babylon., according to the Harvard School of Public Health.
 Naturally, that long history has given food manufacturers plenty of different ways to make vinegar a part of your diet.

-Because vinegar can be made from a variety of fermented grain and fruit bases, it opens the door for vinegars sweetened with fruit juices and ciders, which may be dubbed "cider vinegar" (though in some cases, the fruit juice is added to an ACV base).
+Because vinegar can be made from a variety of fermented grain and fruit bases, vinegar can be sweetened with fruit juices and ciders, which may be dubbed "cider vinegar" (though in some cases, the fruit juice is added to an ACV base).
 Examples may include raspberry cider vinegar or strawberry cider vinegar, but vinegar products that have the word "cider" on their label without containing apple cider aren't too common.

 Vinegar, Nutrition and Evidence